wsor4035/dev.luanti.org/content/distributing-luanti-games.md

 *(This page is somewhat outdated, but still contains useful information that can be reapplied for the latest version of Luanti)*

 ## General tips
-Generally you're able to customise the main menu (at `builtin/mainmenu/`), which is written in Lua and formspec, however you'd like to suit your game.
+Generally you're able to customize the main menu (at `builtin/mainmenu/`), which is written in Lua and formspec, however you'd like to suit your game.

 ### Locking down the singleplayer tab to one game
 As of 5.8.0-dev, the engine will automatically detect what games are installed and pick the first one installed.
 If you ship the engine with just your game, then it will select that game on the main menu.